AU-BCE-EE/ALFAM2-data/README.md

 Files are saved in a compressed format with the extension `.gz` (gzip) in order to reduce file size.
 The easiest way to get the data into R is to read the files directly with `data.table::fread()`.
-Alternatively, various utilies can be used to extract (unzip) the files, which are regular comma-separated ASCII text files.
+Alternatively, various utilities can be used to extract (unzip) the files, which are regular comma-separated ASCII text files.

 The ALFAM2 data are organized into submission periods: 1 is for the original ALFAM work, 2 for the work described in [this paper](https://doi.org/10.1016/j.agrformet.2017.11.027), 3 was for a major expansion, and 4 is the current ongoing effort to expand the database and improve the data processing workflow.
 The latest version will always be in the highest submission period number (4 currently).